tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ![](Week01_files/ubuntu_terminal.png)

-> [!IMPORTANT]
-> The CLI forces you to start memorizing where your files are and what they are named.
+&#x2757 IMPORTANT!: The CLI forces you to start memorizing where your files are and what they are named.
 This causes 95% of the difficulties in learning CLI, so start memorizing your directory structure.
 It is also a good idea to be deliberate and organized when creating new directories and files.

-> [!TIP]
-> We will use [code blocks](https://en.wikipedia.org/wiki/Block_(programming)) to let you know when and what to type into your CLI.
+&#x1F4A1; TIP!: We will use [code blocks](https://en.wikipedia.org/wiki/Block_(programming)) to let you know when and what to type into your CLI.
 Here, please enter the commands `pwd` and then `ls` into your terminal.

 ```bash
 pwd